dataviz-sp18/fp-Evelyn-Valerie/README.md

 **Please find the link to the dashboard here** : https://uc-dataviz.github.io/fp-Evelyn-Valerie/#national-level

-After opening the browser, please refrech the page, so the state graph can be correctly display.
+After opening the browser, please refresh the page for a correct displayto of state graph .

 **The shinny app is contained in the files of this repository, pleas open it from the repository**